volusion/element/content/how-to/interact-with-the-cart.md

 ---
-title: 'How to Interact with the Cart'
+title: 'Interact with the Cart'
+metaTitle: 'Interact with the Cart'
+metaDescription: 'Some of your custom blocks may need to interact with the cart.
+You can do this with the included PubSubJS mechanism.'
 ---

-Some of your custom blocks may need to interact with the cart, for example if you wanted to add an item to the cart from your block, or trigger an action in your block after a shopper adds an item to the cart.
+Some of your custom blocks may need to interact with the cart—for example, if you wanted to add an item to the cart from your block, or trigger an action in your block after a shopper adds an item to the cart.
 You can do this with the included PubSubJS mechanism.

 ## 1. Listening for a Cart Event